twcmediakit/showcase/_posts/2013-11-14-Bank-of-America-Homeowners.md

 img3: http://s3images.coroflot.com/user_files/individual_files/original_120640_deTnIE4koof5Qvmq3K9SnufiB.png
 video: http://usabledesignworks.com/client/weather/13/11/boa.biofuel.mp4
 ---

-If you're a homeowner struggling with your loan payments, you may want to learn about our home loan assistance programs.
-Bank of America is committed to helping homeowners and is a participant in the national mortgage settlement agreement.
+<p>If you're a homeowner struggling with your loan payments, you may want to learn about our home loan assistance programs.
+Bank of America is committed to helping homeowners and is a participant in the national mortgage settlement agreement.</p>